jcolag/tool-trunk/README.md

 ## `schedule.rb`

 In progress.
-As of now, this doesn't yet work.
+As of now, this mostly works, but sometimes needs some help.

-However, it comes *close* to scheduling a Mastodon post/toot, complete with optional image, content warning, and future schedule time.
+However, it schedules a Mastodon post/toot, complete with optional image, content warning, and future schedule time.
 This also takes information from the configuration file, but has command-line options on top of that, specific to the post.
 Call the following for a list of such options.

 ```console
 ruby schedule.rb --help
 ```

+Its big problems, at this time, come from error handling, especially in downloading images.